 The board doesn’t vote on the evaluation, but it is essential that they have the information, especially if the evaluation was conducted by a smaller group.
 The board votes on the goals.
 That workplan becomes the foundation for future accountability and support.

-A great executive evaluation isn’t just about judgment – it’s about alignment.
 It helps the board and the executive come together, reflect, and recalibrate for the year ahead.
 We often hear executives and board members tell us that they look forward to their evaluation each year.
 So, yes, it can be done well.
 Even if you are reading this from a ______ (beach chair, yoga mat, log, lawn chair).

 We do this work with clarity, structure, and care – so your leadership can thrive.
+Reach out today on our Contact page to talk more with us about how we can align your team.